 Sweden is often perceived as a low-criminal country.
 However, it faces the role of a regional financial center and money laundering risks resulting from domestic crime, particularly tax crime.
 There is no national AML and CFT coordination mechanism.
 Money laundering and financing of terrorism pose problems in Sweden.
-Similar to advanced financial centers, Sweden’s financial sector is also vulnerable to money laundering and terrorist financing and encourages the country to establish an Anti-Money Laundering (AML) system.
+Similar to advanced financial centers, Sweden’s financial sector is also vulnerable to money laundering and terrorist financing, which encourages the country to establish an Anti-Money Laundering (AML) system.
 Despite this vulnerability, the number of reported money laundering crimes has fluctuated over the past few years.

 The fight against money laundering and terrorist financing is a priority for the Swedish government.
 This work takes place globally, at the EU level and the national level.
 In Sweden, some law enforcement and administrative institutions have AML obligations in this area, with large parts of the private sector.
-In the fight against money laundering and terrorist financing, you should consider the risks that your business can use for money laundering or terrorist financing as an operator, which is called the general risk assessment.
+In the fight against money laundering and terrorist financing, you should consider the risks your business can use for money laundering or terrorist financing as an operator, which is called the general risk assessment.
 Based on the hazards assessed, routines and guidelines will be created.

 An essential part of money laundering and terrorist financing work is to get to know their customers — to gain customer information before trading or entering into business relationships.
 The scope of customer awareness measures is managed by your risk assessment of each customer relationship, called the customer’s risk profile.

-AML compliance program of organizations subject to the Anti-Money Laundering Act should be in force.
+AML compliance programs of organizations subject to the Anti-Money Laundering Act should be in force.
 In other words, such organizations should comply with policies, measures, and other requirements to combat money laundering.
 Sanction Scanner provides solutions that help companies fulfill their aml obligations.
 Businesses can meet AML requirements in Sweden.
 With the AML data of more than two hundred countries, you can protect your company from financial crimes and comply with money laundering regulations.
 For more information, you can contact us or request a demo.